Ottoman–Persian War (1820–1823)

-The Ottoman–Persian War of 1821–1823 (Note: Also known as the Ottoman–Persian War of 1821–1823, or Turko–Persian War 1821–1823.) was fought between the Ottoman Empire and Qajar Iran from 1821 to 1823.
+The Ottoman–Persian War of 1820–1823 was fought between the Ottoman Empire and Qajar Iran from 1820 to 1823.

 Background

 Tensions between the two empires had been rising due to the Ottoman Empire's harboring of rebellious tribesmen from the Iranian Azerbaijan Province.
-The issues concerning the Kurdish borderland tribes such as the Haydaran and Sipki tribes had complicated the relations between the two empires.
+The issues concerning the Kurdish borderland tribes, such as the Haydaran and Sipki tribes, had complicated the relations between the two empires.
 For instance, Iran launched a military campaign against Dervish Pasha, the muhafiz of Van, when he refused to return the Sipki Kurdish who took refuge and settled in Archesh.

-The Ottoman-Iranian War that began in 1821 was also part of a series of wars between the two empires, which was attributed to the influences of foreign powers, particularly Great Britain and the Russian Empire.
+Following a series of incidents at the border, Sultan Mahmud II declared war on Iran in October 1820 and appointed Koca Hüsrev Pasha, the Governor of Erzurum, to lead the campaign in the north, while the Mamluks of Baghdad conducted operations in the south.
+The Ottoman-Iranian War that began in 1820 was also part of a series of wars between the two empires, which was attributed to the influences of foreign powers, particularly Great Britain and the Russian Empire.
 The Iranians and the Ottomans were within their respective spheres of influence and were drawn to their rivalry.
 The Russian Empire was attempting to put pressure on the Ottoman Empire, which was then at war with the Greeks.